 Max Velocity: 355 mph

-Apogee: 3,690 ft (dependent on payload)
+Apogee: 2,500 ft (dependent on payload)

 Lookout utilizes a prefab fiberglass body which provides a strong and light structure for the airframe.
 Because fiberglass blocks radio waves, the tip of the rocket is made of aluminum to act as an antenna.
-Lookout will split in half two seconds after reaching apogee and release a 10-foot recovery parachute.
+Lookout splits in half two seconds after reaching apogee and release a 10-foot recovery parachute.
 This is accomplished utilizing a gunpowder charge.

 Lookout uses a K1000T-P solid fuel motor capable of outputting a maximum thrust of 256 lbs. of force and a total impulse of 2497 Newton-seconds.
 We designed and had custom machined an aluminum plate that serves as the motor mount for the rocket.